qiskit-community/qiskit_rng/README.md

 The code above uses the default parameter values, but the extractor is highly configurable.
 See documentation for some use case examples and parameter suggestions.

+## Documentation

+Usage and API documentation can be found [here](https://qiskit-rng.readthedocs.io/en/latest/).

 ## License

 [Apache License 2.0].